-It’s amazing how the cycle continues.
-As the adult, how many of us will continually blame our parents for the way we turn out?
+As the cycle continues and as the adult, how many of us will continue to blame our parents for the way we turn out?

-To live your life through your parents’ eyes and not your own, to emulate certain aspects of your upbringing is to deny yourself the chance to change, leave your past behind and be at peace.
-The more we blame our parents; the more we will continue to live in denial and the more emotionally immature we will be.
-Living in denial, not choosing to take back responsibility back, will only serve to hurt us more.
+It’s totally unacceptable.
+But to live your life through your parents eyes and not your own, to emulate certain aspects of your upbringing is to deny yourself the chance to leave your past behind and be at peace.
+The more we blame our parents, the more we will continue to be in denial.
+Sadly, living in denial, not choosing to take back responsibility back, will only serve to hurt us more.

-Finally, use your experiences as a stepping-stone so that you change your life.
-When your children become adults, would you want them blaming you?
+We must use our experiences, me included, as a stepping-stone so that we change our life.
+When our children become adults, would we want them blaming us?